 Maximize your Business Profitability with Python

-If you‘ve read my previous articles, you will notice that my main focus is always to use Linear Programming, Machine Learning or Statistics to reduce operational costs.
+In my previous articles, the primary objective was on using Linear Programming, Machine Learning, or Statistics to reduce operational costs.

-As a Supply Chain Solution Designer for a 3PL, my mission was always to cut the costs to keep competitive pricing for our customers.
+Because, as a Supply Chain Solution Designer at a 3PL, my mission was always to reduce costs to maintain competitive pricing for our customers.

-However, these tools and concepts can also be used to maximize the profit of your Supply Chain by focusing your production on high-margin products.
+However, these tools and concepts can maximise profitability by focusing production on high-margin products.

-In this article, I will show you how to help your local bakery maximize its profit by producing the right items using Linear Programming with Python.
+In this article, I will show you how to help your local bakery maximise its profit by producing the right items using Linear Programming with Python.

 Problem Statement